josmar-crwdstffng/angular/aio/content/guide/upgrade-setup.md

 ## Download

-[Download the QuickStart seed](https://github.com/angular/quickstart/archive/master.zip "Download the QuickStart seed repository") and unzip it into your project folder.
+[Download the QuickStart seed](https://github.com/angular/quickstart/archive/master.zip "Download the QuickStart seed repository") and unzip it into your project directory.
 Then perform the remaining steps with these terminal commands.

 <code-example format="shell" language="shell">